aaw14/lesson5_javascript2/ExpenseCalculator_SC (1)/README.md

 (In your own words, briefly describe the assignment.)

 ### View Project:
-(Replace this statement with your GitHub Page URL that was created when you published the project.)
+(Replace this statement with your Github Page URL that was created when you published the project.)

 ### Lessons Learned in the Assignment: